locize/blog/source/_posts/react-i18next.md

 ---
-title: React Localization - Internationalize with i18next (a react-i18next guide)
+title: Best React Localization - Internationalize with i18next (a react-i18next guide)
 description: React Localization made easy with this ✅ step-by-step guide using i18next.

 date: 2021-04-14